javeriamalik06/portfolio/README.md

 I did these projects for my 'Programming for Finance' course during my undergraduate.
 * Real-life stock data used through Yahoo Finance library
 * Programming language used: Python
-* Machine Learning and statistical models: Prophet(time series forecasting), RollingOLS(Rolling Regression), Backtesting
+* Machine Learning and statistical libraries used: Prophet(time series forecasting), RollingOLS(Rolling Regression), Backtesting
+  1. Prophet is used for time series forecasting of stock prices
+  2. RollingOLS is used to calculate beta in a rolling window for Cost of Capital calculation
+  3. Backtesting is used to test the strategies on historical data

 # [Maven Movies Analysis-SQL](https://github.com/javeriamalik06/Maven-Movies-Analysis-SQL)